Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ufo 48:
 - By Drian114.
-- Now has an insect-looking design.
+- UFO 48 now has an insect-looking design.

 ufo 49:
 - By Aleiz21.